RobertTalbert/calculus/201-learningobjectives.md

 + Use the Second Derivative Test to determine whether a critical number of a function is a relative minimum or relative maximum.
 + Identify the inflection points of a function, given the function's graph.
 + Use the second derivative to find all inflection points of a function algebraically.
 + Given a one- or two-parameter family of functions, find the critical numbers, relative minima and maxima, and inflection points in terms of the parameters.

 ### Module 10: How can we use derivatives to find the best value of a function?
 (3.3, 3.4) -- 11/4-11/10

++ Use the Extreme Value Theorem to find the absolute maximum and minimum values of a continuous function on a closed interval.
++ Set up and solve applied optimization problems.

 ### Module 11: How can we use one rate of change to find another?
 (3.5, review) -- 11/11-11/17 (possible reassessment times)

++ Set up and solve related rates problems.

 ### Module 12: How to we tell how far something has traveled if all we know is its speed?
 (4.1, 4.2) -- 11 18-11/24

++ Use area to estimate or compute the distance traveled by an object, given a graph of its velocity.
++ Determine whether one function is an antiderivative of another.
++ Use an antiderivative to compute the distance traveled by an object, given a formula for its velocity.
++ Estimate the area between a curve and the horizontal axis on an interval using a left, right, and middle Riemann sum.

 ### Module 13: What is a definite integral, and how is it related to a derivative?
 (4.3, 4.4) -- 11/30-12/3 (back to MTWR)

++ State the formal definition of the definite integral of a function on an interval and explain the meaning of each part of the notation.
++ Find the exact value of a definite integral using known geometric formulas (if possible).
++ Use the Properties of the Definite Integral to compute, manipulate, and simplify definite integrals.
++ Calculate the average value of a function on an interval.
++ State the Fundamental Theorem of Calculus.
++ Find the most general antiderivative of a function.
++ Use the Fundamental Theorem of Calculus to find the exact value of a definite integral using an antiderivative.
++ Find the total amount of change in a function on an interval, using a definite integral.